 Who is the Issuer of the Securities?
 Domicile and legal form Octopus AIM is domiciled in England and was incorporated and registered in England and Wales on 8 December 1997 as a public company limited by shares under the Companies Act 1985 with registered number 03477519 (LEI: 213800C5JHJUQLAFP619).
 Octopus AIM 2 is domiciled in England and was incorporated and registered in England and Wales on 4 August 2005 as a public company limited by shares under the Companies Act 1985 with registered number 05528235 (LEI: 213800BW27BKJCI35L17).
 The principal legislation under which the Companies operate is the Companies Act 2006 and the regulations made thereunder.
-Principal Activities The Companies invest in a broad range of AIM or NEX Exchange traded companies across a range of sectors which have the potential to grow and enhance their value.
+Principal Activities The Companies invest in a broad range of AIM or Aquis Stock Exchange (formerly NEX Exchange Limited) traded companies across a range of sectors which have the potential to grow and enhance their value.
 Major Shareholders The Companies are not aware of any person or persons who have, or who following the Offers will, or could have, directly or indirectly, voting rights representing 3% or more of the issued share capital of the Companies or who can, or could following the Offers, directly or indirectly exercise control over the Companies.
-There are no different voting rights for any of the Companies' shareholders.
+There are no different voting rights for any of the Companies shareholders.

-Directors The Directors of Octopus AIM (all of whom are non-executive) are: Roger Smith (Chairman) Stephen Hazell-Smith Joanne Parfrey Neal Ransome The Directors of Octopus AIM 2 (all of whom are non-executive) are: Keith Mullins (Chairman) Elizabeth Kennedy Andrew Raynor Alastair Ritchie Statutory Auditor The statutory auditor of the e Companies is BDO LLP, 55 Baker Street, London W1U 7EU.
-What is the key financial Octopus AIM information regarding the issuer?
-Audited Financial Results for the Year Ended 28 February 2019 Unaudited Financial Results for the 6 months ended 31 August 2018 Unaudited Financial Results for the 6 months ended 31 August 2019 Net assets (£'000) 122,504 134,748 118,961 Net asset value per Share (p) 101.0 123.9 98.9 Revenue return after expenses and taxation (£'000) (325) (103) (181) Dividend per Share (p) 5.5 3 3 Expenses (£'000) 2,754 1,297 1,270 As a percentage of average Shareholders' funds 2.2% 1.0% 1.0% Net asset value return/ (loss) (p) (11.5) 13.3 0.9 Octopus AIM 2 Octopus AIM 2 Audited Financial Results for the Year Ended 30 November 2018 Unaudited Financial Results for the 6 months ended 31 May 2018 Unaudited Financial Results for the 6 months ended 31 May 2019
+I Directors The Directors of Octopus AIM (all of whom are non-executive) are: Roger Smith (Chairman) Stephen Hazell-Smith Joanne Parfrey Neal Ransome Andrew Boteler The Directors of Octopus AIM 2 (all of whom are non-executive) are: Keith Mullins (Chairman) Elizabeth Kennedy Andrew Raynor Alastair Ritchie Statutory Auditors The statutory auditor of the Compa nnies is BDO LLP, 150 Ald dersgate Street, London EC1A 4AB. what is the key Octopus AIM financial information regarding the issuer?
+Audited Financial Results for the Year Ended 29 February 2020 Net assets (£'000) 115,110 Net asset value per Share (p) 93.3 Net profit/loss before taxation (£'000) 992 Earnings per Share (p) 0.8 Total income before operating expenses (£'000) 3,555 Performance fee (accrued/paid) (£'000) Nil Investment management fee (accrued/paid) (£'000) 1,927 Any other material fees paid to service providers (£'000) Nil Revenue return after expenses and taxation (£'000) (342) Dividend per Share (p) 9.0 Expenses (£'000) 2,563 As a percentage of average Shareholders' funds 2.2% Total return/ (loss) (p) 1.3